bendermh/VVOR/README.md

 # VVOR
 MATLAB/OCTAVE script for VVOR &amp; VORS extended analysis.

 ## INSTALLATION & USE
+WARNING: OCTAVE results has not been validated, and could be unaccuracy, specially for saccade analysis & PR score

+## INSTALLATION & USE
 Copy all files to your MATLAB - OCTAVE documents directory.